 Office of Central Advising

-The Office of Central Advising (OCA) serves as the gateway for two important groups of students -- new undergraduate freshmen and transfer students who are undecided about their future majors or paths to graduation, and new freshmen whose prior academic record and experiences indicate a likelihood of success if given individualized support and the opportunity to demonstrate their commitment.
+The Office of Central Advising (OCA) serves as the gateway for two important groups of students -- new freshmen who are undecided about their future majors or paths to graduation, and new freshmen whose prior academic record and experiences indicate a likelihood of success if given individualized support and the opportunity to demonstrate their commitment.
 The OCA facilitates and supports the academic growth of students and their transition and inclusion in university life.

 When a student is admitted via the OCA, the advisor becomes the student's first point of contact, and begins to build that relationship with each student from that first meeting.
 The advisor serves as an advocate for the student and liaison with campus support offices, and helps the student interpret placement test scores and enroll in classes.
 S/he also encourages tutoring when necessary, informs students of university policies and procedures, serves as a referral source, helps students gain information about financial aid, and provides other information as needed to succeed at UWM.